-I hope you give this Hong Kong Tomato Macaroni Soup a try!
+Well I hope you give my Hong Kong Tomato Macaroni Soup recipe a try!
 It always excites me when you guys make my recipes and I hope this is one you try.

 - Boil your macaroni to Al Dente according to package instructions.
 Once cooked strain pasta.